3 Hands-On Activities to Teach 2nd Grade Multiplication and Division

 • Extend this activity by having students figure out how a whole number can be divided into different equal groups.
 For example:

 Don’t have cuisenaire rods?
 That’s ok!
-Check out my second grade multiplication and division units, which include all of these activities using visual representations instead of concrete models.
+Check out my second and third grade multiplication and division units, which include all of these activities using visual representations instead of concrete models.

 Square Color Tiles